abilal82/BMI-Calculator/README.md

 # Body Mass Index BMI

-Checks whether you are within a healthy weight range for your height Built within LWC salesforce's framework
+Checks whether you are within a healthy weight range for your height.

+Built within LWC salesforce's framework

 ## Try It